matplotlib/data-prototype/docs/source/design.rst

 arguments to the functions and the re-run them.

 The goal of this work is to bring this structure more to the foreground in the internal structure of Matplotlib.
-By exposing this inherent structure uniformity in the architecture of Matplotlib the library will be easier to reason about and easier to extend by injecting custom logic at each of the steps
+By exposing this inherent structure in the architecture of Matplotlib the library will be easier to reason about and easier to extend by injecting custom logic at each of the steps.

 A paper with the formal mathematical description of these ideas is in preparation.